 There are many factors to weigh when deciding on the best business structure for freelancers.

 A Corporation offers a lot of benefits: liability protection, continuity of business if a key person leaves, and the ability to raise capital easily.
-But an LLC is better than a Corporation for a freelancer because LLC is inexpensive to set up, easy to operate and manage.
+But an LLC is better than a Corporation for a freelancer because LLC is inexpensive to set up and easy to operate and manage.